pedrohegem/syscalls/README.md

-Just a bunch of solved Operating System problems written in C and using Unix system calls.
+Just a bunch of solved Operating System exercises written in C and using Unix system calls.